-If a woman looking for plus size clothing in the 1920s wanted to wear the latest fashions from Paris she was going to be out of luck, although she was not alone.
+If a woman was looking for plus size clothing in the 1920s and she wanted to wear the latest fashions from Paris, she was going to be out of luck, although she was not alone.
 American women considered “average” in size felt a bit neglected by the Parisian fashion designers, too.
 Still, that did not mean that women needing plus size clothing were shut out of the fashion world.
 Vogue said, “surely the makers of the mode do not expect all women whose waist-lines measure more than 34 inches to retire to one of those communities where the genial garment known as the Mother Hubbard is the last word in dress.”

-1920′s Plus Size Clothing Industry
+1920s Plus Size Clothing Industry

-When Lane Bryant opened its doors in the early 1900s, the term for its clientele was “stout. “ Whatever term they used, their business model was a success because by 1916, their sales were over $1 million a year.
-The fact that the founder, Lena Himmelstein Bryant, and her husband, Albert Malsin, bothered to take the time to actually research body sizes no doubt helped the company’s success.
+When Lane Bryant opened its doors in the early 1900, the term for its plus size clientele was “stout” which was adopted by most other brands and department stores as well.
+Lane Bryant’s business model was a success, because by 1916 their sales were over $1 million a year.
+The fact that the founder Lena Himmelstein Bryant and her husband, Albert Malsin, bothered to take the time to actually research body sizes no doubt helped the company’s success.
 Lane Bryant did not simply want to make clothes in larger sizes.
-It wanted to make clothes that helped larger women look and feel their best.
+It wanted to make clothes that helped women look and feel their best.

 Charles Williams 1926 catalog describes this dress:

 “The circular flare has proven itself very becoming to the stout woman.
 Slender lines are achieved on this ALL Silk Satin-Faced Canton Frock.
 The narrow panel set in with fagotting down the front is of contrasting color.
 The collar and long tie string at the front are very smart and effective.
 There is a half belt of self-materiel, which ties at the back.
-The Tiny glass buttons on the panel down the front add a smart finish.
+The tiny glass buttons on the panel down the front add a smart finish.
 Stout sizes 38 1/2 to 54 1/2 inch bust.
-Navy, Brown, Black. $10.98″
+Navy, Brown, Black. $10.98”

-Of course, the emphasis on plus size clothing was concealment and to that end, fabrics were “quiet.”
+Of course, the marketing emphasis on plus size clothing was concealment and to that end, fabrics were “quiet.”
 No swishing satin or ruffling taffeta.
 No high shine fabrics that glistened under bright light.
-That did leave a wide range of other fabrics, though, including crepe de chine, crepe romain, jersey, and twills.
+That did leave a wide range of other fabrics, though, including crepe de chine, crepe Romain, jersey, and twills.

 It seems that regardless of the decade and a woman’s frame, finding clothing that is both fashionable and flattering can sometimes be a challenge.
 However, the clothing industry made important strides in the 1920s in acknowledging that women come in all sizes and shapes.
-The fact is that most women were not flappers but that did not mean that they were relegated to the sidelines when it came to the fashion and fun of the roaring 20s.
+The fact is that most women were not flappers, but that did not mean that they were relegated to the sidelines when it came to the fashion and fun of the roaring ’20s.

-Plus Size 1920′s Fashions Today
+Plus Size 1920s Fashions Today

 Cherie chose a straight fitting beaded dress worn with a long scarf coat that came to mid shin.
-Both the long beads on the dress and fringe on the coat create vertical lines that are very 20′s and very slimming.
-Well done Cherie!
-You look amazing (and congrats on your wedding.)
+Both the long beads on the dress and fringe on the coat create vertical lines that are very ’20s and very slimming.
+Well done, Cherie!
+You look amazing (and congrats on your wedding).

-Click to Download a PDF copy of the 1920′s Fashion for Your Body Type
+Click to Download a PDF copy of the 1920s Fashion for Your Body Type.

 Sewing patterns- many in plus sizes.
-See the BIG list of 20′s patterns.
+See the BIG list of ’20s patterns.